telerik/maui-docs/controls/dataform/commit-data.md

 ## Commit modes

-The selected mode is applied through `CommitMode`(of type`Telerik.Maui.Controls.DataFormCommitMode`) property of the DataForm control.
-You can choose between three commit modes:
+The selected mode is applied through the `CommitMode`(of type`Telerik.Maui.Controls.DataFormCommitMode`) property of the DataForm control.
+You can choose between the three commit modes:

 * `Explicit`&mdash;The changes are committed explicitly by invoking the `CommitCommand` or calling the `CommitChanges` method of the DataForm.
 * `LostFocus`&mdash;The changes are committed after the editor loses focus.